 With its unique history and numerous awards, Zacapa rum is a true symbol of Guatemala.
 Founded in 1976 by the Botran family to commemorate the 100th anniversary of the founding of the town of Zacapa, its aim from the outset was to create an entirely different and innovative product, focusing on ageing: at the time, only young, white rums were produced.

-This is the name of the Zacapa distilleries, located at an altitude of 2333 metres on the banks of the Motagua River, not far from the coast.
-Between majestic landscapes and active volcanoes, the soil is very fertile and special, rich in minerals, and is ideal for the cultivation of sugar cane, which is produced directly by the company.
-Both the volcanic soil and the tropical climate are factors that lead to a high sugar concentration in the cane.
-The high quality of the raw materials used is one of Zacapa's strengths.
+This is how the Zacapa Distilleries are called, located at an altitude of 2333 metres on the banks of the Motagua River, not far from the coast.
+Amidst majestic landscapes and active volcanoes, the soil is very fertile and distinctive, rich in minerals, and ideal for the cultivation of sugar cane, which is produced directly by the company.
+Both the volcanic soil and the tropical climate are factors that lead to a high sugar concentration in the cane.The high quality of the raw materials used is one of Zacapa's strengths.

 Pure cane juice is fermented for five days with the addition of yeasts extracted from the pineapple, which give the liqueur, locally called 'Virgin Honey' for its sweetish notes, a special flavour.